Sustainable travel policy

 The FWO invests in a scientific climate prize for CO2-contribution on FWO-travel grants

-Within the channels of ‘Outgoing mobility’ (travel grants), ‘Exchange agreements’ and ‘Scientific cooperation projects’, flight or train tickets can only be booked through a travel agency authorized by the FWO.
+Within the channels of ‘Outgoing mobility’ (travel grants), and ‘mobility projects’, flight or train tickets can only be booked through a travel agency authorized by the FWO.
 Bookings through another travel agency and any extra costs will not be reimbursed by the FWO.

 Based on an overview of the total amount of air miles per year (provided by the travel agencies), the FWO calculates the total CO2 emission and corresponding cost for the CO2 contribution.
 The FWO will invest this CO2 contribution in a prize for climate research that will be scientifically assessed.
 (More information on this scientific climate prize will follow in a later phase.)

 In the framework of an FWO travel grant the researcher cannot book any CO2 contribution him/herself.